On the Convergence of Approximate Message Passing with Arbitrary Matrices

-Outside of the Gaussian scenario, we have not yet established conditions on the global convergence of GAMP for general scalar estimation functions.
-Instead, we now establish conditions on \emph{local} stability, as defined in \cite{Vidyasagar:78}.
-To simplify the analysis, we will assume that the GAMP algorithm uses arbitrary but \emph{fixed} stepsize vectors $\taubfbar_p$ and $\taubf_r$.
+Outside of the Gaussian scenario, we have not yet established conditions on the global convergence of GAMP for general scalar estimation functions.\footnote{\textb{Interestingly, it was shown by Moallemi and Van Roy~\cite{moallemi2010convergence} that, for a certain class of convex optimization problems characterized by ``scaled diagonal dominance'', max-sum BP converges.
+As future work, it would be interesting to study whether max-sum GAMP also converges for this class of problems.}} Instead, we now establish conditions on \emph{local} stability, as defined in \cite{Vidyasagar:78}.
+To simplify the analysis, we will assume that the GAMP algorithm uses arbitrary but \emph{fixed} stepsize vectors $\nubf_p$ and $\taubf_r$.

-Under these assumptions, consider any fixed point $(\pbf,\rbf)$ of the GAMP method, and define the matrices
+Under these assumptions, consider any fixed point $(\pbfbar,\rbf)$ of the GAMP method, and define the matrices

 evaluated at that fixed point.
 Note that, under assumption \eqref{eq:gderivbnd}, the components of $\qbf_s$ and $\qbf_x$ lie in $(0,1)$.
-Define the matrix \beq \tilde{\Abf} := \diag{}^{1/2}(\taubfbar_p\qbf_s)\Abf\diag{}^{1/2}(\taubf_r\qbf_x). \eeq \iftoggle{conference}{ For reasons explained in the full paper \cite{RanSchFle:14}, we will refer to this matrix as the \emph{row-column normalized matrix}.
+Define the matrix \beq \tilde{\Abf} := \diag{}^{1/2}(\nubf_p.\qbf_s)\Abf\diag{}^{1/2}(\taubf_r.\qbf_x). \eeq \iftoggle{conference}{ For reasons explained in the full paper \cite{RanSchFle:14}, we will refer to this matrix as the \emph{row-column normalized matrix}.

-Observe that if $\taubfbar_p$ and $\taubf_r$ were fixed points of the GAMP-adapted stepsizes, then lines~\ref{line:taupt}, \ref{line:taust}, \ref{line:taurt}, and \ref{line:tauxt} in Algorithm~\ref{algo:gamp} would imply that \beq \frac{1}{\taubfbar_p} = \Sbf\Qbf_x\taubf_r, \quad \frac{1}{\taubf_r} = \Sbf\tran\Qbf_s\taubfbar_p. \eeq The result below, however, applies to \emph{arbitrary} fixed stepsize vectors $\taubfbar_p$ and $\taubf_r$---not necessarily the ones satisfying \eqref{eq:taurpFix}.}{ Then \eqref{eq:QsxDeriv}-\eqref{eq:Anorm}, together with lines~\ref{line:taust} and \ref{line:taurt} of Algorithm~\ref{algo:gamp}, imply \beqa \sum_{i=1}^m |\tilde{A}_{ij}|^2 &=& q_{x_j}\tau_{r_j} \sum_{i=1}^m \taubar_{p_i}q_{s_i}|A_{ij}|^2 \\ &=& q_{x_j}\tau_{r_j} \sum_{i=1}^m S_{ij}\taubar_{p_i}q_{s_i} = q_{x_j} < 1. \eeqa Hence, the column norms of $\tilde{\Abf}$ in \eqref{eq:Anorm} are less than one.
+Observe that if $\nubf_p$ and $\taubf_r$ were fixed points of the GAMP-adapted stepsizes, then lines~\ref{line:taupt}, \ref{line:taust}, \ref{line:taurt}, and \ref{line:tauxt} in Algorithm~\ref{algo:gamp} would imply that \beq \frac{1}{\nubf_p} = \Sbf\Qbf_x\taubf_r, \quad \frac{1}{\taubf_r} = \Sbf\tran\Qbf_s\nubf_p. \eeq The result below, however, applies to \emph{arbitrary} fixed stepsize vectors $\nubf_p$ and $\taubf_r$---not necessarily the ones satisfying \eqref{eq:taurpFix}.}{ Then \eqref{eq:QsxDeriv}-\eqref{eq:Anorm}, together with lines~\ref{line:taust} and \ref{line:taurt} of Algorithm~\ref{algo:gamp}, imply \beqa \sum_{i=1}^m |\tilde{A}_{ij}|^2 &=& q_{x_j}\tau_{r_j} \sum_{i=1}^m \nu_{p_i}q_{s_i}|A_{ij}|^2 \\ &=& q_{x_j}\tau_{r_j} \sum_{i=1}^m S_{ij}\nu_{p_i}q_{s_i} = q_{x_j} < 1. \eeqa Hence, the column norms of $\tilde{\Abf}$ in \eqref{eq:Anorm} are less than one.
 Similar arguments can be use to establish that, for any $i$, \beqa \sum_{j=1}^n |\tilde{A}_{ij}|^2 = q_{s_i} < 1, \eeqa so that $\tilde{\Abf}$ also has row norms less than one.
 We will thus call $\tilde{\Abf}$ the \emph{row-column normalized matrix}. }